The School Day

-Mrs Barker is our named First Aider and Mrs Barker, Mrs Ireland, Mrs Bellamy, Mrs Goodfellow, Mrs Gleadow and Mrs Scott are trained in paediatric first aid.
+Each class has at least one paediatric first aider,, including both the forest schoolleaders.
 First Aid boxes are available in the infant classroom and in the school office.
-The Accident File is kept in the office – all accidents to be recorded please.
+The Accident File is kept in the office – all accidents are to be recorded, please.
 Parents should be informed if a child sustains a bump on the head – use the forms in the filing cabinet or at the back of the Accident file.
 Plastic gloves for adult use are to be found in first aid boxes.
 Spare clothes of all sizes are stored in the infant classroom (in a box in the bottom of the store cupboard).

 Medication in School

 If a child requires medication during the day, parents must fill in and sign the yellow forms available from Mrs Barker.
 (See Health and Safety Policy – Health and Safety File in the office).
 The headteacher or Mrs Barker will give the child the correct medication when required.

 Children may bring their asthma inhalers to school and it is up to the teacher to ensure that they are stored in a suitable place.

 Please be aware of the children who have significant medical conditions (see sheet in office)

 Everyone in the Education Service shares an objective to help keep children and young people safe by contributing to:

 • Providing a safe environment for children and young people to learn in educational settings

 • Identifying children and young people who are suffering or likely to suffer significant harm, and taking appropriate action with the aim of making sure they are kept safe both at home and at school